OSGeo/gdal/gdal/doc/source/drivers/raster/dted.rst

 ~~~~~~~~~~~~~~~~~~~~~

 This paragraph lists the configuration options that can be set to alter
-the default behaviour of the DTED driver.
+the default behavior of the DTED driver.

 -  REPORT_COMPD_CS: (GDAL >= 2.2.2).
 Can be set to TRUE to avoid
    stripping the vertical CS of compound CS when reading the SRS of a